Mihir3/dot-hazmat/README.md

 We would like to acknowledge that the code behind our prototype Android application to demonstrate the implementation of object detection techniques for HAZMAT signs is built on top of the [**tf-android**](https://github.com/zldrobit/yolov5) branch forked by Jiacong Fang from the original [**YOLOv5 Ultralytics repository**](https://github.com/ultralytics/yolov5) authored by Glenn Jocher.

 This work was performed by myself (Mihir Pamnani), Kaushal Jagasia, Sohan Walawalkar, and Tejas Gala under the supervision of Asst.
-Prof. Rupali Hande for junior year thesis  project work at Vivekanand Education Society's Institute of TEchnology (VESIT), University of Mumbai, India in 2021.
+Prof. Rupali Hande for junior year thesis  project work at Vivekanand Education Society's Institute of Technology (VESIT), University of Mumbai, India.

 # work recognition